-An option agreement may be appropriate if you want to produce a production based on an existing property (such as a book), but don’t have the funding yet to produce the production, including paying for the rights to produce a production based on the property.
+An option agreement may be appropriate if you want to produce a production based on an existing property (such as a book), but don’t have the funding yet to produce the production, including paying for the rights to the creator to produce a production based on the property.
 The option agreement should provide the producer the exclusive time limited right to buy the rights needed to produce a production based on the existing property.
 With the option in hand, the producer will seek financing, and may choose to exercise the option if and when she’s financed the production, so long as the option term has not yet ended.

-Byron Pascoe is a lawyer with Edwards PC, Creative Law.
-This boutique law firm provides legal services to TV, Film, Animation, Music, Digital Media, Game, Publishing and Software industry clients.
-For more info and blogs, please visit www.edwardslaw.ca
+Edwards PC, Creative Law is a boutique law firm provides legal services to Music, Film, Animation, TV, Digital Media, Game, Software and Publishing industry clients.
+For more information and blogs, please visit www.edwardslaw.ca

-© 2016 Edwards PC
+© 2017 Edwards PC

-* This post is for general informational purposes only and is not to be construed as legal advice.
+* This blog is for general informational purposes only and is not to be construed as legal advice.
 Please contact Edwards PC, Creative Law or another lawyer, if you wish to apply these concepts to your specific circumstances.